-All your queries answered with our quick guide to using nicotine replacement therapy (NRT) products.
+Your queries answered with our quick guide to using nicotine replacement therapy (NRT).

 Why do I have hiccups?

-Hiccups are usually a sign that you’re using the NRT product the wrong way.
-You’re swallowing the nicotine rather than letting it get absorbed by your mouth.
-Park that gum, don’t chew that lozenge and make sure the spray goes under the tongue or on the inside of the cheek.
+Hiccups may be a sign that you’re using the faster-acting types of NRT the wrong way.
+You may be swallowing the nicotine rather than letting it get absorbed in your mouth.
+Chew and park that gum, gently move that lozenge around the mouth and make sure the mouth spray is used under the tongue or on the inside of the cheek.
 More information on how to use each type of NRT can be found here.

-Do I puff the Inhalator like a cigarette?
+Do I puff the nicotine inhalator like a cigarette?

-Take frequent little sips of the Inhalator (don’t inhale deeply as this can cause coughing and a sore throat.
+Take frequent little breaths (like ‘sips’ on a straw).
+Don’t inhale deeply as this can cause coughing and a sore throat.
 The inhalator gives you much less nicotine than smoking.
-You need to think of how many puffs you would normally take of each cigarette you would have had and multiply that by eight.
-If you puff your morning cig 10 times, take 80 little sips on the inhalator as soon as you wake.
-More on how to use the Inhalator.
+You need to think of how many puffs you would normally take of each cigarette and multiply that by eight.
+If you puff your morning cigarette 10 times, you’ll need to take 80 little ’sips’ on the nicotine inhalator.
+More information on how to use the inhalator.

-I’m using the mouth spray.
+I’m using the nicotine mouth spray.
 Why does my throat hurt?

-Spray the mouth spray under tongue or into side of your mouth (not into the back of your throat).
-More info on how to use the mouth spray.
+It’s important to spray the mouth spray under the tongue or into the side of your cheek (not into the back of your throat).
+More information on how to use the mouth spray.

-Why is my skin itchy where I put the patch?
+Why is my skin itchy where I put the nicotine patch?

-It’s important to keep moving the patch around each day – try not to place it in the same spot.
-You can put it anywhere on your arms, stomach, chest or back.
-More on how to use the patch.
+It’s important to move the patch to a new place on your body each day.
+You can put it anywhere on your upper arms, chest or back.
+More information on how to use the patch.

-I'd like to read more about each product
+I'd like to read more about each type of NRT

-We have a separate page on each product: patches, mouth spray, gum, lozenge, Inhalator.
+We have a separate page on each type of NRT: patches, mouth spray, gum, lozenge, inhalator.
 We also have a page on combination therapy: patches plus mouth spray, gum, lozenge or inhalator.
-Combination therapy together with Quitline advice is one of the most effective ways to quit smoking.
+Combination therapy together with support from Quitline is one of the most effective ways to stop smoking.

-Chat to your GP or talk to one of our Quit Specialists.
+Chat with your doctor or pharmacist, or talk to one of our Quitline counsellors.
 You can call Quitline on 13 7848 or request a callback.